‘Dancing With The Stars’ Spinoff Will Feature Only Athletes This Spring

 While ABC’s rose-toting lovebirds aren’t usually known for their athletic prowess, athletes have been regularly featured on Dancing With the Stars.
 Back in 2005, the very first season of DWTS included pro boxer Evander Holyfield.
 While he was knocked out second in the six-person cast, athletes have traditionally done well in the competition.
 By season three, NFL star Emmitt Smith was crowned the Dancing With the Stars mirrorball champ.

-Other athletes who’ve take home the coveted Dancing With the Stars trophy include Olympic skater Kristi Yamaguchi (Season 6), Olympic gymnast Shawn Johnson (Season 8), NFL pros Hines Ward and Donald Driver (Seasons 12 and 14, respectively), and Olympians Meryl Davis and Laurie Hernandez in seasons 18 and 23.
+Other athletes who have take home the coveted Dancing With the Stars trophy include Olympic skater Kristi Yamaguchi (Season 6), Olympic gymnast Shawn Johnson (Season 8), NFL pros Hines Ward and Donald Driver (Seasons 12 and 14, respectively), and Olympians Meryl Davis and Laurie Hernandez in seasons 18 and 23.
 The most recent athlete to win Dancing with the Stars came earlier this year when football pro Rashad Jennings took home the trophy.

 News of the Dancing With the Stars all-athletes season comes after a proposed“junior” edition of the show was announced in May.
 According to TV Guide, a kid-centric spinoff titled Dancing With the Stars Junior was set to feature both child celebrities as well as celebrities’ children, pairing its famous contestants with professional junior ballroom dancers.